 I was part of the purity movement and a thing called True Love Waits was a big thing on the scene.
 I went on a True Love Waits retreat, led by the youth pastor that ended up doing my wedding.
 He and the other adults took us away for the weekend and had session after session talking with us about sex.

-Everything that I learned there were the same concepts that my parents had been telling me at home for years.
+Everything that I learned there was the same concepts that my parents had been telling me at home for years.
 You see- we didn’t have “the talk”- we had an ongoing conversation my entire life.

 During the retreat, we were given the chance to make a commitment to purity in our single lives.
 This meant that we would abstain from sex until our wedding day.